 Master of Legal Studies in Intellectual Property

 All Master of Legal Studies in Intellectual Property students must complete 30 credit hours.
-MLG in IP students take a core set of courses designed to familiarize students with the fundamentals of legal institutions and legal reasoning and analysis, including Introduction to the U.S. Legal System, Contract Law and Strategies, Principles of Regulatory Law, and Fundamentals of Business Law.
-Unless waived by the School of Law, MLG in IP students must also complete six credits of approved core Intellectual Property courses, six credits from approved elective Intellectual Property courses, one professional skills course, and one writing course related to the student's course of study.
-For the remainder of their required credit hours, MLG in IP students may enroll in any School of Law courses approved for the MLG in IP program.
+MLG-INPR students take a core set of courses designed to familiarize students with the fundamentals of legal institutions and legal reasoning and analysis, including Introduction to the United States Legal System, Contract Law and Strategies, Principles of Regulatory Law, Fundamentals of Business Law, and Dispute Resolution or ADR Doing Deals and Resolving Disputes Through Negotiation, Mediation and Arbitration.
+Unless waived by the School of Law, MLG-INPR students must also complete six credits of approved core Intellectual Property courses, six credits from approved elective Intellectual Property courses, one professional skills course, and one writing course related to the student's course of study.
+For the remainder of their required credit hours, MLG-INPR students may enroll in any School of Law courses approved for the MLG-INPR program.

 Students enrolled in the program pursue a non-thesis Master of Legal Studies in Intellectual Property degree, and may be enrolled on either a full-time or part-time basis.
-The majority of coursework is offered via in-person instruction at the School of Law in Fort Worth, Texas.
+The majority of courses for the program are offered asynchronously or synchronously via distance technology.
+Students may also participate in IP courses that offer in-person instruction at the School of Law in Fort Worth.

 For more information, please go to law.tamu.edu.